silvaedgar/SearchDialogAngular/README.md

-# Searchmodal
+# Search Dialog Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.11.
+Program of search making use of Dialog of Angular Material.
+Different elements with a single dialog

+This program shows how to search for data in different lists with a single dialog of material angular.
+Contains 2 components dialog-examples and search. dialog-examples component show the form where you choose from which list you want select item calling the dialog and received the item selected.
+The search component is the dialog component of angular material.
+Displays the selected list

 ## Development server